API Reference

 Returns:

-system-specific user configuration directory.
+config.tomlwithin the standard system-specific user configuration directory.

 Source code in src/spartasolar/config.py